General Tooth Extraction

 Protect the Health of Surrounding Teeth and Keep Infections Under Control

 In some situations, the right choice for your oral health is to have a tooth removed.
 A tooth extraction is usually our last resort after your dentist and our team have exhausted all other efforts to save the tooth.
 When damage or infection occurs, it’s not only uncomfortable, but it can also lead to the development of more extensive issues.
 Having the tooth extracted will both alleviate pain and prevent the future risk of infection.

 Why Do Teeth Need to Be Extracted?

 Typically, improper care of teeth is the cause of oral health issues.
 In minor cases, these problems can be treated with restorative procedures.
 When the condition is more severe, it’s possible an extraction will be required.
-In addition to improper care, other conditions that often result in the need for extraction include
+Conditions that often result in the need for extraction include:

 - Dental crowding

 - Loose teeth caused by jaw bone deterioration

 Your doctor will complete a thorough oral examination during the consultation appointment.
 3D CBCT scans may be taken to produce a clearer understanding of your dental and facial structures.
 We will also discuss your anesthesia and sedation options to make sure you will be at ease and comfortable during the procedure.

 On the day of your procedure, your doctor will administer the selected form of anesthesia before simply removing the tooth with forceps.
 The tooth may need to be broken into smaller pieces for easier extraction.
 You may require a type of bone graft called socket preservation, which will preserve the empty space where the tooth was.
 That way, your jaw bone will not deteriorate from missing a tooth in that area.
 Similarly, a dental implant can also be placed on the same day as extraction, which restores the missing tooth while preserving your jaw bone at the same time.